 FITARA Scoring: Biggest Challenges

 The first scorecards, compiled by the Government Accountability Office (GAO) in November 2015 revealed that out of 24 agencies, only two scored an overall grade of “B”, and 17 scored “D or F”.
 No federal agency scored an “A” overall grade.

 The challenges FITARA addresses are not unique to the public sector.
 The private sector faces the same challenges, and have created resources and best practices to solve them.
-The TBM (Technology Business Management) Council - governed by a group of CIO executives from the world’s leading companies, including Cisco Systems, Microsoft, Hewlett-Packard, and Apptio - have already cracked the code to driving efficiencies into IT spend.
+The TBM (Technology Business Management) Council – governed by a group of CIO executives from the world’s leading companies, including Huntington Ingalls Industries, Verizon, Northup Grumman, and Apptio – have already cracked the code to driving efficiencies into IT spend.
 The TBM Council is working with Federal IT leaders to adapt key private sector learnings and standards to government needs and FITARA requirements.